MCRcortex/nvidium/README.md

 - An NVIDIA GPU that supports mesh shaders (GTX 1600 series/Turing architecture or newer)

 ## FAQ
-> Will this mod work even if dont have an NVIDIA graphics card?
+> Will this mod work if I don't have an NVIDIA graphics card?
 >
 No, nvidium will automatically disable itself